 See examples on redesigning your assessment questions as open book format.

 In circumstances where multi-choice questions for assessment is unavoidable, we recommend that you ensure the MCQs are written to test students’ reasoning, rather than just recall, as explained below.
-We also recommend you use question banks to mitigate the possibility of academic dishonesty in a non-invigilated setting.
+We also recommend you use question banks in Canvas or Inspera to mitigate the possibility of academic dishonesty in a non-invigilated setting.

 A tried-and-tested approach

 Start with one that aligns to a learning outcome (LO).
 For example:

 LO18.4 Explain the effects that different cultivation methods have on the number and weight of tomatoes grown.

 Identify some true statements related to the topic

 - The growing season for tomatoes is proportional to the length of time daytime temperatures remain above 20°C.

 - The weight of the tomatoes is proportional to the amount of water provided.

 - The yield will increase with longer exposure to sunlight.